-The ICH4 provides two channel Ultra ATA/66/100 Bus Master IDE controllers, that support Ultra ATA/66/100 protocols, perfect for such demanding applications as real-time video, multimedia, and high performance operating system.
+The board provides two channel (one channel is optional) Ultra ATA/66/100 Bus Master IDE controllers, that support Ultra ATA/66/100 protocols, perfect for such demanding applications as real-time video, multimedia, and high performance operating system.
 A new IDE cable is required for Ultra ATA/66/100.
 This cable is an 80 conductor cable; however the connectors are, of course, backwards compatible with ATA/33.